-Many of the attributes you should consider in choosing the best beginner fly rods and reels are similar to the metrics for traditional bait casting rods.
+Many of the attributes you should consider in choosing the best beginner fly rod and reel combo are similar to the metrics for traditional bait casting rods.
 However, some of the most important characteristics of fly rods are quite different.
 Here are the most important considerations in choosing a style and configuration for your equipment.